Frequently Asked Questions

 Yes, the Institutional Aid Office is available to assist prospective and current students with financial information.

 Students interested in institutional aid must complete the Institutional Aid Application and submit it along with proof of income (copy of the past year’s tax documents, pay stubs, bank statements, or W-2 form) to the Institutional Aid office.
-Students are encouraged to complete and submit the application along with the application for admission.
+Students are encouraged to complete and submit this application along with the application for admission.

 -